What is Social Anthropology?

 Social anthropologists seek to understand how people live in societies and how they make their lives meaningful.
 Anthropologists are concerned with such questions as:

-- why people do what they do.
+- Why do people do what they do?

 Anthropology in practice

+Because of its focus on behaviour, social organisation and meaning, anthropology is used in a number of contemporary settings.
 Companies such as Google and Intel, for example, use anthropologists to understand how people interact with technology.